 Local Plan Policy SC 4 identifies the need for housing developments to offer a mix of housing types, size and tenures to accommodate the specific requirements of the demographic.
 Reference is made to the need for development proposals to accommodate units specifically designed for the elderly and people who require specialist accommodation.
 A range of housing types are being proposed from modestly sized apartments to later living accommodation.
-A number of family houses are also proposed as well as accommodation specifically aimed at over 55's, so the proposals would provide for a diverse range of housing, and correspondingly, a diverse community.
+A number of family houses are also proposed as well as bungalow type accommodation, so the proposals would provide for a diverse range of housing, and correspondingly, a diverse community.
 As such, the scheme is found to comply with Local Plan Policy SC 4.